avhou/dne/report-markdown/dne-report.md

 # Introduction

-This report details the steps taken by Arne Lescrauwaet (852617312), Joachim Verschelde (TODO) and Alexander Van Hecke (852631385) for the second assignment of the 2023 Deep Neural Engineering course organised by the Open University [@dne].
+This report details the steps taken by Arne Lescrauwaet (852617312), Joachim Verschelde (852594432) and Alexander Van Hecke (852631385) for the second assignment of the 2023 Deep Neural Engineering course organised by the Open University [@dne].

 For this assignment we look at different attention mechanisms in transformers [@transformer] for use with time series data.
 The attention mechanism enables a transformer model to selectively focus on relevant parts of the input data.
 The goal is to be able to capture long range dependencies and relationships between items of the input data.
 This is particularly important for time series data containing recurring patterns, e.g. hourly traffic counts on busy highways and hourly power consumption of nations.
 We expect these types of data to contain clear and recurring patterns (i.e. traffic will typically be lower during weekends) and we want an attention mechanism to capture these patterns.
 In addition to capturing recurring patterns, we would also like to be able to capture the ``local context'' of a pattern to predict new values.
 That is, when encountering an event that is similar to a past event, we want to take the outcome of that past event into account in our prediction.